How do I sanitize CSV files before sharing?

 Next step

-If your source file is already in CSV format, go straight to the sanitizer.
-If you also work with workbook exports, the Excel guide covers the differences.
+If your source file is already in CSV format, open the spreadsheet anonymizer .
+For workbook exports, follow the Excel sanitization guide —it covers first-worksheet scope and header tips.

 Alternate route: /anonymize-csv-files